Shaun Rogers (American football)

-Shaun Christopher O. Rogers (born March 12, 1979) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+Shaun Christopher O. Rogers (born March 12, 1979), nicknamed "Big Baby", is an American former professional football player who was a defensive tackle in the National Football League (NFL).
 He played college football for the Texas Longhorns.
 He was selected by the Detroit Lions in the second round of the 2001 NFL draft with the 61st overall pick.
 Rogers has also played for the Cleveland Browns and New Orleans Saints.
 Running back Adrian Peterson considered Rogers one of the hardest-hitting players in the NFL.

 Early life

 At La Porte High School in La Porte, Texas, Rogers was a two-way tackle, and also lettered in basketball.
 He is known for his athleticism, ability to rush the quarterback, and also his ability to stop the run.
 He was also known to play running back near the goal line.
 He had 17 attempts for 135 yards.
 His nickname in the locker room was Chunks.